ikajakam/ikajakam.github.io/_posts/2025-17-07-csrf-bypass.md

 POST /user/change-password
 ```

-> Test using your CSRF PoC: if cookies are sent, this may work.
+- Test using your CSRF PoC : if cookies are sent, this may work.

 ### Impact: